kdorfmanUMN/GANs_SCFT/README.md

 ### Data Preparation
 - **Data Generation:** <br>
-The raw density data are extracted from SCFT trajectories that converge to five known network phases: single-gyroid, single-diamond, singe-primitive, double-gyroid, and double-primitive.
+The raw density data are extracted from SCFT trajectories that converge to five known network phases: single-gyroid, single-diamond, single-primitive, double-gyroid, and double-primitive.
 The inputs and outputs of the SCFT simulations are provided in [Data Repository for U of M (DRUM)](link).

 - **Data Augmentation:** <br>

   - **Description:**
     Each `.rf` file, representing a density field obtained from the SCFT calculation, undergoes a series of data augmentation techniques: tiling, random translation, and rotation.
-Fields showcasing unphysical density values, specifically where `phi_A > 1` or `phi_A < 0`, are excluded.
+  Fields with unphysical density values, specifically where `phi_A > 1` or `phi_A < 0`, are excluded.

   - **Command Line Execution:**
     Navigate to the preprocessing directory and execute the data processing script: